YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 **ATTAINMENT OF SALVATION THROUGH DUTY, DISCIPLINE, AND DEVOTION**

-One can attain the highest perfection by devotion to oneâ€™s natural work.
-Listen to Me how one attains perfection while engaged in oneâ€™s natural work.
+One can attain the highest perfection by devotion to one's natural work.
+Listen to Me how one attains perfection while engaged in one's natural work.
 (18.45)

-One attains perfection by worshipping the Supreme Being Â¾ from whom all beings originate, and by whom all this universe is pervaded Â¾ through performance of oneâ€™s natural duty for Him.
+One attains perfection by worshipping the Supreme Being Â¾ from whom all beings originate, and by whom all this universe is pervaded Â¾ through performance of one's natural duty for Him.
 (See also 9.27, 12.10) (18.46)

-Oneâ€™s inferior natural work is better than superior unnatural work even though well performed.
-One who does the work ordained by oneâ€™s inherent nature, without any selfish motive, incurs no sin (or Karmic reaction).
+One's inferior natural work is better than superior unnatural work even though well performed.
+One who does the work ordained by one's inherent nature, without any selfish motive, incurs no sin (or Karmic reaction).
 (See also 3.35) (18.47)

-Oneâ€™s natural work, even though defective, should not be abandoned; because all undertakings are enveloped by defects as fire is covered by smoke, O Arjuna.
+One's natural work, even though defective, should not be abandoned; because all undertakings are enveloped by defects as fire is covered by smoke, O Arjuna.
 (18.48)

 The person whose mind is always free from selfish attachment, who has subdued the mind and senses, and who is free from desires attains the supreme perfection of freedom from the bondage of Karma by renouncing selfish attachment to the fruits of work.
 (18.49)